what is phishing?

 In this guide, we'll look at what Phishing scams are and how they work.

-Because if you've got an E-Mail address, your bound to get one sooner or later.
+Because if you've got an E-Mail address, you're bound to get one sooner or later.

 Phishing is exactly the same in the online world.